-D escription of Benefit In-Network You Pay • Routine Eye Exam (includes refraction) (1 per calendar year) by a Humana Medicare Insight Network optical provider \$0 OR • Refraction exam (1 per calendar year) when completed at the same appointment as a Medicare covered comprehensive eye exam by a Humana network medical optical provider. \$0 for refraction exam in addition to the Medical Specialist cost-share for the medical exam • Eyewear Benefit (1 per calendar year) at a Humana Medicare Insight Network optical provider You have a choice of: \$100 allowance toward the purchase of frame and pair of lenses OR toward the purchase of contact lenses (conventional or disposable) Any retail amount over \$100 OR OR \$150 allowance toward the purchase of frame and pair of lenses OR toward the purchase of contact lenses (conventional or disposable) from a PLUS provider Any retail amount over \$150 from a PLUS provider Benefit does not include contact lens fitting.
+De escription of Benefit In-Network You Pay Out-of-Network You Pay • Routine Eye Exam (includes refraction) (1 per calendar year) by a Humana Medicare Insight Network optical provider - \$75 allowance \$0 Any amount over \$75 OR • Refraction exam (1 per calendar year) when completed at the same appointment as a Medicare covered comprehensive eye exam by a Humana network medical optical provider. \$0 for refraction exam in addition to the Medical Specialist cost-share for the medical exam Any amount over \$15 for refraction exam in addition to your Medical Specialist cost-share for the medical exam, and any costs that are above the plan approved amount • Eyewear Benefit (1 per calendar year) at a Humana Medicare Insight Network optical provider You have a choice of: \$100 allowance toward the purchase of frame and pair of lenses OR toward the purchase of contact lenses (conventional or disposable) Any retail amount over \$100 Any retail amount over \$100 OR OR \$150 allowance toward the purchase of frame and pair of lenses OR toward the purchase of contact lenses (conventional or disposable) from a PLUS provider Any retail amount over \$150 from a PLUS provider Benefit does not include contact lens fitting.
 Ultraviolet protection, scratch resistant coating, and other lens options may be applied toward the eyeglass allowance benefit.
 Benefit allowance is applied toward the retail price.
 Member is responsible for any costs above the plan-approved amount.
 The benefit can only be used one time.
 Any remaining benefit dollars do not "roll over" to a future purchase.
+Members are reimbursed up to a plan maximum benefit amount at an out-of-network provider.

-\Your routine exam charge will not exceed \$0 at a Humana Medicare Insight Network optical provider.
+\Your routine exam charge will not exceed \$75 at a Humana Medicare Insight Network optical provider.
 Please inform the network provider that you are part of the Humana Medicare Insight Network.
 NOTE: The network of providers for your supplemental vision benefits through Humana Medicare Insight Network may be different than the network of providers for the Medicare-covered vision benefits.
+When using an out-of-network provider, you will be responsible for costs above the plan approved amount.
+You are responsible for submitting a Humana Vision Care out-of-network claim form with itemized receipt when seeing a non-Humana Medicare Insight provider.
+Claim forms can be found by logging into your profile on MyHumana.